Fabihaaaa/Advance-Modelling-for-Diabetes-Risk-Assessment/README.md

 # Diabetes-Prediction
-Objective: To classify patients into diabetic and non-diabetic classes
+Objective: To classify patients into diabetic and non-diabetic class

 Required Libraries: